Z-siteA Companion to the Works of Louis Zukofsky

 Zukofsky, Paul.
 “Starglow” (part 1 of “Ce qu’on voit et ce qu’on ne voit pas”).
 Musical Observations website.

 LZ was already anticipating 80 Flowers while composing “A”-22 & -23.
-The last hundred lines of “A”-22, which work with materials related to two trips to Bermuda and the Lake Como area in Italy in 1972, are full of the the sort of botanical detail that would dominate the later book (LZ would draw on the notes for these trips in 80 Flowers as well).
+The last hundred lines of “A”-22, which work with materials related to two trips in 1972 to Bermuda and Lake Como in Italy, are full of the the sort of botanical detail that would dominate the later book (LZ would use the notes taken during these trips in 80 Flowers as well).
 Similarly “A”-23 contains an interlude (554.6-37) describing the Zukofskys’ new house in Port Jefferson on Long Island, full of specifics about the flora on the property.
 Plus there are a couple of references to the anticipated project at “A”-23.538.31 and 562.9.
 Promptly on completing “A”-23 (the last written movement of “A”), LZ began on the 80 Flowers project with the stated intention of working on it for a decade to be completed by his 80th birthday, but fortunately he worked well ahead of schedule.
 Leggott includes an Appendix that gives a chart listing the specific dates of composition for each of the poems of 80 Flowers.
-LZ outlined the parameters of the 80 Flowers project in a few brief notes replicated in CZ’s L.Z.’s notes to 80 flowers (see bibliography above).
+LZ outlined the parameters of the 80 Flowers project in a few brief notes replicated in CZ’s L.Z.’s notes to 80 flowers (see above).

 Note on the text: The publication of CSP in 1991 made an almost entirely inaccessible text finally available to interested readers, but in the process a number of textual errors crept in.
-Michele Leggott had identified one error in the original Stinehour edition, and there is another which she apparently missed, but at least seven further instances have been identified in the CSP text by the Spanish translators Faustino Álvarez Álvarez and Emiliano Fernández, whose scrupulousness I wish to thank.
+Michele Leggott identified one error in the original Stinehour edition (and another in her dissertation), but at least seven further instances have been identified in the CSP text by the Spanish translators Faustino Álvarez Álvarez and Emiliano Fernández Prado, whose scrupulousness I wish to thank.
+A further few, probably unintentional, variants are revealed by comparison with LZ’s fair copy notebook (what Leggott refers to as the “spiral” notebook), which I take to be the most authoritative text.
 See the Textual Notes.
-The elongated spaces before a hyphen in “Spider or Ribbon Plant” (line 4) and after a hyphen in “Coleus” (line 4) are ambiguous cases: no such extra space appears in LZ’s fair copy, but they do in the typescript, which Álvarez and Fernández plausible argue was intended to signal to the printer that the hyphen was not to be run into the preceding or following word, as is often the case elsewhere in 80 Flowers.
+The elongated spaces before a hyphen in “Spider or Ribbon Plant” (line 4) and after a hyphen in “Coleus” (line 4) are ambiguous cases: no such extra space appears in LZ’s fair copy, but they do in the typescript, which Álvarez and Fernández Prado plausibly argue was intended to signal to the printer that the hyphen was not to be run into the preceding or following word, as is often the case elsewhere in 80 Flowers.
 Furthermore, the Stinehour edition does not number the poems, although both LZ’s fair copy and the typescript do include numbers, excluding the epigraph poem.
+LZ may have made a last minute decision to leave out the numbers, as there is a note in his fair copy notebooks that page numbers should be put at the bottom so as not to be confused with the poem numbers, but then this note was crossed out and marked “discard.”
 In the Stinehour edition the titles are given in all caps, as was LZ’s typical practice, which has been replaced by a conventional use of initial capitals only in the CSP text.